Street Dance (song)

-"Street Dance" is a song by American hip hop/rap act Break Machine, released as their debut single in 1983, from their album Street Dance Party (released as Break Machine in the UK).
+"Street Dance" is a song by American hip hop act Break Machine, released as their debut single in 1983, from their album Break Dance Party (released as Break Machine in the UK).
 It became an international hit, topping the charts in several countries as well as peaking at number three on the UK Singles Chart.
 It was one of the first commercially successful hip hop songs and was produced and co-written by Jacques Morali and Henri Belolo who were also behind disco group Village People.
 According to a list released in 2004 by the SNEP, the song was the 86th best selling single of all time in France.

 Music video

 The music video features the act popping and breakdancing around the streets of New York City.